 - In Demolition Man, Spartan meets the helicopter pilot who air-dropped him into his final mission before becoming a Human Popsicle.
 Despite Spartan's difficulty adapting to the future, he never bothers to sit down with the old guy and pick his brain.

-- Like Star Trek below, Star Wars gives the audience a few constants when telling a story in a new time period: The Phantom Menace has no Rebellion and no Empire, with a strange Republic and Trade Federation in their places; but we know it's the same 'verse because we see Obi-Wan from the beginning, and Artoo and Threepio, Yoda, and Tatooine later on.
+- Like Star Trek below, Star Wars gives the audience a few constants when telling a story in a new time period: The Phantom Menace has no Rebellion and no Empire, with a strange Republic and Trade Federation in their places; but we know it's the same 'verse because we see Obi-Wan from the beginning, and Artoo, Threepio, Yoda, Tatooine (including Jabba the Hutt), Anakin, and Palpatine later on.

 - Both the film Field of Dreams and the novel Shoeless Joe, make note that baseball has still remained the same.
 In the movie, Terrance Mann even calls it this trope.